 Dr. Alison Jackson (New Zealand)

-Dr Alison Jackson is a specialist anaesthetist at Waikato Hospital in the upper North Island, New
+Dr Alison Jackson is a specialist anaesthetist at Waikato Hospital in the upper North Island, New Zealand.
+After graduating from the University of Manchester, UK, she completed anaesthesia training in New Zealand.

 Intensive Care Medicine